 A module consists of a name and a list of branches.
 The module name

-field is a 16-bit big-endian integer that specifies the length of the
+length field is a 16-bit big-endian integer that specifies the length of the

 module’s name; the binary content of the name immediately follows.
 The branch

-field specifies how many branches there are in the module.
+count field specifies how many branches there are in the module.
 Each branch

 then appears consecutively.